AdobeDocs/audience-manager.de-DE/help/using/features/traits/trait-storage.md

 ## Zweck von Eigenschaften-Speicherordnern

-In [!UICONTROL Trait Builder]sind Eigenschaften Speicherordner, die Eigenschaften in logische Gruppen aufnehmen und organisieren, die Sie erstellen.
-Greifen Sie über das [!UICONTROL Traits] Dashboard oder die Erstellung einer neuen Eigenschaft auf die Speicherordner zu.
+In [!UICONTROL Trait Builder], trait storage folders are directories that hold and organize traits into logical groups that you create.
+Access the storage folders from the [!UICONTROL Traits] dashboard or when creating a new trait.
 Denken Sie daran, dass Sie keine neue Eigenschaft erstellen können, ohne sie einem Speicherordner zuzuweisen.

 ![](assets/tb_storage.png)

-## Erstellen eines Trait-Speicherordners {#create-trait-storage-folder}
+## Create a Trait Storage Folder {#create-trait-storage-folder}

 Dieser Vorgang beschreibt, wie Sie einen Speicherordner für Ihre Eigenschaften erstellen.

 <!-- t_tb_create_storage.xml -->

-Sie können im [!UICONTROL Basic Information] Abschnitt einen neuen Speicherordner erstellen, wenn Sie eine neue Eigenschaft einrichten.
-Außerdem können Ordner im [!UICONTROL Trait Storage] Dashboard der Hauptliste [!UICONTROL Traits] erstellt werden.
+You can create a new storage folder in the [!UICONTROL Basic Information] section when setting up a new trait.
+Also, folders can be created in [!UICONTROL Trait Storage] section of the main [!UICONTROL Traits] list dashboard.

 So erstellen Sie einen neuen Speicherordner:

-1. Bewegen Sie den Mauszeiger im [!UICONTROL Trait Storage] Fenster über:
+1. In the [!UICONTROL Trait Storage] window, hover over:
    * **[!UICONTROL All Traits]** , um einen neuen Ordner für die Stammebene hinzuzufügen.
    * Ein vorhandener übergeordneter Ordner, um einen neuen untergeordneten Ordner hinzuzufügen.
 1. Klicken Sie auf das Symbol +, um den Ordner zu erstellen.
-1. Benennen Sie den Ordner und klicken **[!UICONTROL Save]** Sie auf.
+1. Name the folder and click **[!UICONTROL Save]**.

-## Umbenennen oder Löschen eines Trait-Speicherordners {#rename-delete-trait-storage-folder}
+## Rename or Delete a Trait Storage Folder {#rename-delete-trait-storage-folder}

 Dieser Vorgang beschreibt, wie Sie einen Speicherordner umbenennen oder löschen.

 <!-- t_tb_rename_delete_storage.xml -->

-Sie können Speicherordner im [!UICONTROL Trait Storage] Dashboard der Hauptliste [!UICONTROL Traits] umbenennen oder löschen.
+You can rename or delete storage folders from the [!UICONTROL Trait Storage] section of the main [!UICONTROL Traits] list dashboard.

 * Benennen Sie einen Ordner um, indem Sie ihn über ihn bewegen und auf das Stiftsymbol klicken.
-* Löschen Sie einen Ordner, indem Sie ihn über ihn bewegen und auf das **X** -Symbol klicken.
+* Delete a folder by hovering over it and clicking the **X** icon.